HikariKnight/quickpassthrough/README.md

 A project to simplify setting up GPU passthrough for [QuickEMU](https://github.com/quickemu-project/quickemu) and libvirt

-Currently this project does **NO MODIFICATIONS** to your system, all it does is generate the files needed for testing inside `./config/`
-In a future version it will ask if you want changes applied to your system, however I am not enabling that until I have confirmation that this generates a working configuration for other systems than my own.
+Currently this project works with systems using initramfs-tools, if you want support for systems using other initrd image builders like dracut, consider contributing!

 You can use it by simply running